 Late frosts in the Spring can damage your transplanted seedlings.
 Seedlings in a hoop house can have weeks of precious, protected growing time added.
 This provides you the opportunity to be the first at your farmer’s market to have seasonal produce for sale.

 Heat waves in the Summer can wilt and even kill your crops quickly.
 Adding shade cloth to your hoop house is easy and provides an extra layer of protection to keep your plants growing well through the hot weather.
+The addition of simple greenhouse ventilation systems such as circulation fans, shutter exhaust fans and fresh air intake vents can provide even more precise climate control.

 Heavy rains in early Fall can bring on problems with downy mildew and other plant pathogens that thrive on excess moisture.
 Inside a hoop house you can control the amount of water your crops receive at every stage of growth.